iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.0.4/report.md

 > Very useful.
 Concise, well presented.
 Told me what l need to know.
 Thanks<br> :date: __2020-04-27 03:26:44__

-> Thankyou for getting this app.
-Now everyone pls get it<br> :date: __2020-04-26 11:13:44__

-> I'm giving it 4 stars as I think it's a good idea for tracking the virus but it will only work if others download it.
-I need it as I deliver food to 15 - 35 people six days a week, and I certainly would like to know who I am coming across, I also think all retail workers should definately download it for their own safety.
-I don't give a toss about its privacy it's a lot less invasive than Google Maps & I'm on that everyday, yes it will have to iron out problems but that's ok.<br> :date: __2020-04-26 07:39:42__

 #### 3-star reviews